 One of the primary limitations of diffuse interface methods is the computational cost.
 By definition, there is a distinct scale separation between the application scale and the diffuse interface scale; indeed, if the scales are not properly separated, the model is unlikely to be accurate.
-Computationally this presents a challenge, as full resolution of the entire domain is both prohibitively expensive and at the same time unnecessary.
-Adaptive mesh refinement (AMR) is a computational strategy particularly well suited for diffuse interface methods.
-Specifically, AMR selectively refines the diffuse interface and coarsens the mesh elsewhere as appropriate.
-Block-structured AMR (BSAMR) is a particularly attractive type of AMR (Fig. 4).
+Computationally this presents a challenge, as full resolution of the entire domain is both prohibitively expensive and unnecessary.
+Adaptive mesh refinement (AMR) is a computational strategy for diffuse interface methods by selectively refining at the diffuse interface and coarsening elsewhere as appropriate.
+Block-structured AMR (BSAMR) is a particularly attractive type of AMR (Fig. 3).
 The BSAMR strategy is to divide the domain into distinct levels, each corresponding to a level of refinement, and then facilitates communication between levels through averaging and interpolation between timesteps.
-This data structure is particularly advantageous for performance, as the individual patches can easily be divided across a distributed memory computational platform.
+This data structure is particularly advantageous for performance, as the individual patches can easily be distributed across a distributed memory computational platform.
 BSAMR also allows for temporal subcycling, automatically reducing the timestep and increasing the number of iterations on finer levels.
 This eliminates common CFL difficulties in explicit methods that can arise during mesh refinement.

-In this work, we use an in-house code "Alamo" to implement and test the diffuse interface model [57].
-Alamo is built on the AMReX library [58], and implements a variety of physical models ranging from fluid mechanics to microstructure evolution.
-A fully explicit, forward Euler temporal scheme is used to evolve the kinetic equation.
-The finite difference method is used to compute all spatial derivatives; specifically, a second order central difference stencil is used for the Laplacian of $\eta$ .
-The coarse level timestep is set to $2.5 \times 10^{-5}$ seconds, and a temporal substep factor of 2 is used between refinement levels, for a finest-level timestep of approximately $2 \times 10^{-8}$ seconds.
-Because the governing equation is parabolic, it behaves well when integrated by an explicit solver as long as the timestep is sufficiently small enough to prevent instability.
-Here, the timestep is chosen to be at least a factor of two smaller than that required by the CFL condition.
-For more discussion on timestep selection in phase field type models, the reader is referred to [44, 59].
-Regridding is set to occur every 100 timesteps (on the coarse level) and occurs whenever the following condition holds:
+In this work, we use an in-house code "Alamo" to implement and test the diffuse interface model [52].
+Alamo is built on the AMReX library [53], and implements a variety of physical models ranging from fluid mechanics to microstructure evolution.
+A forward Euler temporal scheme is used to evolve the kinetic equation with finite difference spatial derivatives.
+The coarse level timestep is st to 2.5×10^{-5} seconds, and a temporal substep factor of 2 is used between refinement levels, for a finest-level timestep of approximately 2×10^{-8} seconds.
+Regridding is set to occur every 100 timesteps (on the coarse level) and occurs whenever